LauraLivers/mlops_project_2/README.md

 **Note:** the logs and checkpoints folder will be created automatically during the first run.

 ## Prerequisits
-- Docker Desktop installed and running
+- Docker Engine and Docker Compose installed and running
 - 8GB + RAM allocated to Docker (Settings $\rightarrow$ Resources)

 ## Quick Start